McUsr/FB/Docs/technical/termsandjargon.md

 * **KIND** (Backup kind.)
 Denotes if it is a `OneShot` or a `Periodical` backup kind.

+* **Manager** The manager, is the single script for all *jobs*/executives that gets sourced in, and chooses which delegate to choose.

 * **snapshot** This word has two different meanings.